Nash Convergence of Mean-Based Learning Algorithms in First-Price Auctions: Abstract

 \section{Abstract}

-Understanding the convergence properties of learning dynamics in repeated auctions is a timely and important question in the area of learning in auctions, with numerous applications in, e.g., online advertising markets.
-This work focuses on repeated first price auctions where bidders with fixed values for the item learn to bid using mean-based algorithms -- a large class of online learning algorithms that include popular no-regret algorithms such as Multiplicative Weights Update and Follow the Perturbed Leader.
-We completely characterize the learning dynamics of mean-based algorithms, in terms of convergence to a Nash equilibrium of the auction, in two senses: (1) \emph{time-average}: the fraction of rounds where bidders play a Nash equilibrium approaches 1 in the limit; (2) \emph{last-iterate}: the mixed strategy profile of bidders approaches a Nash equilibrium in the limit.
-Specifically, the results depend on the number of bidders with the highest value: \begin{itemize} \item If the number is at least three, the bidding dynamics almost surely converges to a Nash equilibrium of the auction, both in time-average and in last-iterate. \item If the number is two, the bidding dynamics almost surely converges to a Nash equilibrium in time-average but not necessarily in last-iterate. \item If the number is one, the bidding dynamics may not converge to a Nash equilibrium in time-average nor in last-iterate. \end{itemize} Our discovery opens up new possibilities in the study of convergence dynamics of learning algorithms.
+The convergence properties of learning dynamics in repeated auctions is a timely and important question, with numerous applications in, e.g., online advertising markets.
+This work focuses on repeated first-price auctions where bidders with fixed values learn to bid using mean-based algorithms -- a large class of online learning algorithms that include popular no-regret algorithms such as Multiplicative Weights Update and Follow the Perturbed Leader.
+We completely characterize the learning dynamics of mean-based algorithms, under two notions of convergence: (1) \emph{time-average}: the fraction of rounds where bidders play a Nash equilibrium converges to 1; (2) \emph{last-iterate}: the mixed strategy profile of bidders converges to a Nash equilibrium.
+Specifically, the results depend on the number of bidders with the highest value: \begin{itemize} \item If the number is at least three, the dynamics almost surely converges to a Nash equilibrium of the auction, in both time-average and last-iterate. \item If the number is two, the dynamics almost surely converges to a Nash equilibrium in time-average but not necessarily last-iterate. \item If the number is one, the dynamics may not converge to a Nash equilibrium in time-average or last-iterate. \end{itemize} Our discovery opens up new possibilities in the study of the convergence of learning dynamics.